clydebarrow/rvstuff/README.md

 favourable direction for the given location.
 This is inconvenient for RV use since it either requires demounting the dish and storing it for travel, or some very clever arrangements.
 Also, while the pole is supposed to handle high winds, it's not intended for use on top of a moving vehicle, even when the dish is not in use.

+Also, the Starlink hardware runs only from 120-240VAC which is not ideal for use in an off-grid application where 12V is more readily available.

 This repository documents the solution I adopted to this problem.
 Some important caveats: